 In Georgia, they included Carter’s Republican colleagues in the U.S. House of Representatives — Brian Jack (Peachtree City), Rich McCormick (Suwanee), Austin Scott (Tifton) and Rick Allen (Augusta).

 Carter, of course, covets such an endorsement in his Senate primary against Derek Dooley and Rep. Mike Collins.
-He’s also chasing primary votes from the Georgia Republican Party’s MAGA base.
+He’s seeking to boost his name recognition beyond Coastal Georgia and chasing primary votes among the Georgia Republican Party’s MAGA base.

-That’s why the five-term congressman from St. Simons is unlikely to moderate his message on immigration in the face of mounting criticism of federal immigration operations.
+That’s why he’s unlikely to moderate his message on immigration in the face of mounting criticism of federal immigration operations.

 Indeed, a day before Pretti’s death, in the opinion pages of the Atlanta Journal-Constitution, Carter called for the federal government to carry out an immigration sweep in Atlanta, similar to “Operation Metro Surge” in Minneapolis, a city of some 735,000 people.
 He urged a surge of federal immigration forces in Georgia’s capital and largest city to get undocumented immigrants convicted of crimes “off our streets for good.”